madslundt/sonarr-pogdesign-importer/README.md

 }
 ```

-monthsForward lookups up series from dates date and X months in the future.
+monthsForward lookups up series from today's date and X months in the future.

 sonarrApi can be found in sonarr under Settings > General > SecuriGidety > API Key